-A class may be a part of another class, and play a whole-part relation with another class.
-While doing so a class may play an immutable role, or its existence may not be dependent upon another class's existence.
-[20] A simple definition of Aggregation is that it is a special form of association where by an element/entity type contains other element/entity type.
+A simple definition of Aggregation is that it is a special form of association where by an element/entity type contains other element/entity type.
 It indicates a "whole-part" relationship between two entity types.
 Aggregation is an abstraction concept of building objects, which are composite, from their component objects.
 There can be different types of aggregation i.e. "IS-A-PART-OF", "IS-A-COMPONENT-OF".
 Normally phrases like "consists of", "contains", "is part of" etc. identify aggregation relationships between classes/entity types.